precisely/rapids/doc/architecture.md

 #### The put-in!
 Algorithm

-  Given a call to `(put-in! pool value)`, we update queues in `pool` as follows:
+  Given a call to `(put-in! pool new-value)`, we update queues in `pool` as follows:

+    - ADD new-value to BUFFER queue
     - IF the sinks queue is not empty // if so, buffer and sources queues are empty THEN
+        - REMOVE a run-id from the SINKS queue
-        - REMOVE a sink (a run id) from the sinks queue
+        - REMOVE a value, buff-val from the BUFFER queue
-        - CONTINUE sink with value using (continue! sink value) ELSE
+        - CONTINUE sink with buff-val using (continue! run-id buff-val)
+        - RETURN nil
+      ELSE
-        - IF the buffer queue is not full
+        - IF the BUFFER queue is full
           THEN
-            - ADD value to the buffer queue
-          ELSE
-            - ADD PutIn(*current-run-id*, value) to the sources queue
+            - ADD the current run-id to the SOURCES queue
-            - SUSPEND the current run using (listen!)
+            - SUSPEND the current run using (listen! :permit pool-id)

   This algorithm assumes the pool object is destructively modified.
 In Clojure this requires passing the pool inside an atom.